eosnetworkfoundation/docs/docs/get-involved/index.md

 ### Developers Community Involvement

 #### Antelope Stack Exchange
-Engage the Antelope developer community over [EOSIO Stack Exchange](https://eosio.stackexchange.com/).
+Engage the Antelope developer community over [Antelope Stack Exchange](https://eosio.stackexchange.com/).
 You can ask a question related to Antelope or answer questions and share your Antelope knowledge with the community.

 #### Antelope Developer Telegram
-Instantly engage the Antelope developer community over [EOSIO Telegram](https://t.me/joinchat/EaEnSUPktgfoI-XPfMYtcQ) instant messenger.
+Instantly engage the Antelope developer community over [Antelope Telegram](https://t.me/joinchat/EaEnSUPktgfoI-XPfMYtcQ) instant messenger.
 Get involved by sharing your expertise in Antelope development discussions, sharing community tools and projects that can assist Antelope developers, and more.

 ### Get Involved with Antelope Code

-EOSIO is a large open source project with over 500 repositories for its stack and core components.
-You can visit the repositories in the [EOSIO Organization](https://github.com/EOSIO) on Github and start contributing to the code base.
+Antelope is a large open source project with over 500 repositories for its stack and core components.
+You can visit the repositories in the [Antelope Organization](https://github.com/Antelope) on Github and start contributing to the code base.

 There are many ways you can contribute to Antelope code.
 You can report an issue, submit a pull request, and review pull requests.